 Choose New Default Apps for Music, Video, and More

-Even if you do restore the start button to where it was, a lot of the default apps in Windows 8 will shoot you into a Live app—and out of the desktop environment.
+A lot of the default apps in Windows 8 will shoot you into a Live app—and out of the desktop environment.
 To remedy this, you just have to right click on any file of the type you want, and mouse over the Open with option.
 From there, select Choose default program....
 You'll be able to select whether any app opens in Windows 8 or desktop.
 You can do this for multiple file types at once by going to Programs > Default Programs.

 If you set all your file types to desktop apps, you'll never get booted out of desktop for anything, and you can enjoy all of the other benefits of Windows 8, like its smaller footprint and better performance.